Downtown Milwaukee: History

 Downtown Milwaukee declined during the rise of suburbanization and the decline of traditional downtown areas across America.
 In the 1950s, regional highway construction began.
 To make room for the highways, hundreds of structures in Downtown were demolished.
 The capstone of this regional Interstate Highway construction project was the completion of the Marquette Interchange in 1966.
 Several historic landmarks were demolished during Milwaukee's urban renewal, including the Pabst Building, Lake Front Depot, and Everett Street Depot.
 Mayor Henry Maier attempted to revive Downtown's economy by encouraging construction of the MECCA Arena, MECCA Great Hall, U.S. Bank Center and Henry Maier Festival Park.
 Maier's successor John Norquist is largely credited for beginning an ongoing renaissance in Downtown by changing urban planning policies.
 During his administration, Milwaukee began building the Milwaukee Riverwalk and redeveloped abandoned warehouses in the Historic Third Ward.
 That redevelopment continued through the 2000s and 2010s with the construction of The Hop, Wisconsin Center, Fiserv Forum, University Club Tower, the Santiago Calatrava designed wing of the Milwaukee Art Museum and Northwestern Mutual Tower and Commons.
 Downtown Milwaukee's residential population grew significantly in the 2000s and 2010s.

+Today, Downtown Milwaukee remains the site of Wisconsin's tallest buildings, with the state's twenty tallest buildings all situated there, except for the Wisconsin State Capitol.